-- The self-study of the CI that has previously undergone a periodic review should include a section addressing recommendations made by a Review Committee and describe in details what changes/improvements/adjustments were made in the CI activities since prior review has been completed.
+- If the CI has previously undergone a periodic (five-year) review, the self-study should include a section that addresses recommendations made by the Review Committee and describes in detail the changes/improvements/adjustments that were made by the CI.

 - The self-study should include a current organizational chart (do not include the names of personnel in these positions, simply depict the positions themselves) as a separate Appendix.